gpuweb/WSL/Spec/source/index.rst

 We split the semantics in two parts: a per-thread execution semantics that does not know anything about concurrency or the memory, and a global set of rules for loads, stores, barriers and the like.

-The per-thread semantics is a fairly classic small-step operational semantics, meaning that it describes what a list of possible transitions that the program can take in one step.
+The per-thread semantics is a fairly classic small-step operational semantics, meaning that it describes a list of possible transitions that the program can take in one step.
 The per-thread state is made of a few element: